sebakremis/EquitySchema/README.md

 ![Power BI Dashboard](images/nvda_analysis_annual.png)

 ## 📌 Project Overview
-**EquitySchema** is a full-stack data analytics project designed to analyze equity prices and financial data for stocks and ETFs from a local database.
+**EquitySchema** is a full-stack data analytics project designed to analyze equity prices and financial data for stocks from a local database.

 The core challenge addressed is the **"Granularity Mismatch"** in financial data: Stock prices move daily (or millisecondly), while revenue/earnings are reported quarterly or annually.
 This project builds a robust **Galaxy Schema** in Power BI to bridge these two timelines, allowing for seamless analysis of how fundamental performance drives (or lags) stock valuation.